Source code for pydy.codegen.ode_function_generators

 def _theanoize(self, outputs): self.define_inputs() old_check_input = theano.config.check_input old_allow_gc = theano.config.allow_gc try: # This affects compilation and removes the input check at each step. theano.config.check_input = False # Disable Theano garbage collection to lower the number of allocations. theano.config.allow_gc = False f_imp = theano_function(self.inputs, outputs, on_unused_input='ignore', mode=theano.Mode(linker='c')) finally: theano.config.check_input = old_check_input theano.config.allow_gc = old_allow_gc # While denoting an input as trusted lowers Theano overhead: # f.trust_input = True # we can bypass additional overhead with the following function: def f(*args): for i in range(len(args)): f_imp.input_storage[i].storage[0] = args[i] f_imp.fn() return [f_imp.output_storage[i].data for i in range(len(outputs))] return f def generate_full_rhs_function(self): outputs = [self.right_hand_side] f = self._theanoize(outputs) def eval_arrays(*args): vals = map(np.asarray, np.hstack(args)) return np.squeeze(f(*vals)) self.eval_arrays = eval_arrays def generate_full_mass_matrix_function(self): outputs = [self.mass_matrix, self.right_hand_side] f = self._theanoize(outputs) def eval_arrays(*args): vals = map(np.asarray, np.hstack(args)) return tuple([np.squeeze(o) for o in f(*vals)]) self.eval_arrays = eval_arrays def generate_min_mass_matrix_function(self): outputs = [self.mass_matrix, self.right_hand_side, self.coordinate_derivatives] f = self._theanoize(outputs) def eval_arrays(*args): vals = map(np.asarray, np.hstack(args)) return tuple([np.squeeze(o) for o in f(*vals)]) self.eval_arrays = eval_arrays

-[docs]def generate_ode_function(*args, **kwargs): """This is a function wrapper to the above classes.
-The docstring is automatically generated below.""" generators = {'lambdify': LambdifyODEFunctionGenerator, 'cython': CythonODEFunctionGenerator, 'theano': TheanoODEFunctionGenerator} generator = kwargs.pop('generator', 'lambdify') try: # See if user passed in a custom class. g = generator(*args, **kwargs) except TypeError: # See if user passed in a string. try: Generator = generators[generator] g = Generator(*args, **kwargs) except KeyError: msg = '{} is not a valid generator.'.format(generator) raise NotImplementedError(msg) else: return g.generate() else: return g.generate()
+[docs] def generate_ode_function(*args, **kwargs): """This is a function wrapper to the above classes.
+The docstring is automatically generated below.""" generators = {'lambdify': LambdifyODEFunctionGenerator, 'cython': CythonODEFunctionGenerator, 'theano': TheanoODEFunctionGenerator, 'symjit': SymjitODEFunctionGenerator} generator = kwargs.pop('generator', 'lambdify') try: lin_solver = kwargs['linear_sys_solver'] except KeyError: pass else: if (isinstance(lin_solver, str) and lin_solver.startswith('sympy') and generator != 'cython'): msg = f'{generator} does not support the symbolic linear solver.' raise ValueError(msg) try: # See if user passed in a custom class. g = generator(*args, **kwargs) except TypeError: # See if user passed in a string. try: Generator = generators[generator] g = Generator(*args, **kwargs) except KeyError: msg = '{} is not a valid generator.'.format(generator) raise NotImplementedError(msg) else: return g.generate() else: return g.generate()

-_docstr = ODEFunctionGenerator.__init__.__doc__ _extra_parameters_doc = \ """\ generator : string or and ODEFunctionGenerator, optional The method used for generating the numeric right hand side.
-The string options are {'lambdify'|'theano'|'cython'} with 'lambdify' being the default.
-You can also pass in a custom subclass of ODEFunctionGenerator.
+_docstr = ODEFunctionGenerator.__init__.__doc__ _extra_parameters_doc = \ """\ generator : string or ODEFunctionGenerator, optional The method used for generating the numeric right hand side.
+The string options are ``{'lambdify'|'theano'|'cython'|'symjit'}`` with ``lambdify`` being the default.
+You can also pass in a custom subclass of ODEFunctionGenerator. kwargs Extra keyword arguments are passed to the :py:class:`ODEFunctionGenerator`.
 Returns ======= rhs : function A function which evaluates the derivaties of the states.
-See the function's docstring for more details after generation. """ generate_ode_function.__doc__ = ('' * 4 + _docstr + _extra_parameters_doc)
+See the function's docstring for more details after generation. """ # NOTE : I do not understand why this ' '*8 is needed. generate_ode_function.__doc__ = (textwrap.dedent(' '*8 + _docstr) + _extra_parameters_doc)